Tpatni719/gsMAMS/paper/paper.md

 ## [1] 52.27229

 ```
 Based on the simulation results, the probability of success at the first stage is 32.7\% and at the second stage is approximately  58.63\%.
-Therefore, the overall power is approximately  90\%.
-The overall stopping probability should be approximately  1 which is the case here and the probability of futility is approximately  8.5\% which is less than 10\% type II error because of the same reason as mentioned in the continuous outcome.
+Therefore, the desired power of  90\% has been met.
+The overall stopping probability should add up to 1 which is the case here and the probability of futility is approximately  8.5\% which is less than 10\% type II error because of the same reason as mentioned in the continuous outcome.
 The average duration of trial is 52 months which is reasonable as the total duration of the trial is 60 months.
 The average number of events happened per arm is 115.

 # Acknowledgements